NeddTheRedd/GNG-Company-Database/README.md

 ### Database
 <a name="DB"></a>

 The database schema manages information about the organization, its members, campaigns, and other aspects.
-It can be built and deployed using PostgreSQL and the [construct](https://github.com/NeddTheRedd/GNG-Company-Database/blob/main/gng-construct.sql) SQL files.
+It can be built and deployed using PostgreSQL and the database [construct](https://github.com/NeddTheRedd/GNG-Company-Database/blob/main/gng-construct.sql) SQL files.
 The script populates the database with sample data. <br>

 Install PostgreSQL here: [https://www.postgresql.org/download/](https://www.postgresql.org/download/).